COVID-19 Awareness & School Updates

 We are working out the minute-by-minute details of our daily program should we be unable to welcome students into the classroom.
-The bell schedule at our South Campus for Middle- and High-School is modeled after the “Block Schedule”, which translates to longer class periods for each subject, but fewer classes each school day.
+The bell schedule at our South Campus for Middle and High School is modeled after the “Block Schedule”, which translates to longer class periods for each subject, but fewer classes each school day.
+South Campus Block Schedule will be four days a week; a Chapel Schedule will be on the Wednesday of a five-day school week in which students will attend all seven periods on a shortened class schedule.
 All our students and teachers for Elementary, Middle School, and High School, will follow a daily start time, consistent class schedule, breaks between classes, a lunch period, and consistent conclusion each school day.
 Students are expected to be connected and participate during each class period.

 How have teachers/faculty members been trained to follow the COVID-19 guidelines?

 As part of our Professional Development, faculty will have training prior to school starting to review guidelines and protocols to return to on-campus instruction safely.

 Will students, faculty, and staff be required to wear a face-covering?

 At this time, students, faculty, and staff will follow state guidelines regarding face coverings at all times while on campus.
 As of June 29, 2020 the State of California has mandated the use of face coverings for all persons except for those under the age of two, or with a licensed physician’s written permission.
 HCS must apply this mandate and include all students, staff and visitors.
 Face shields may be worn in addition to a mask, but cannot replace it unless the face shield has a cloth drape across the bottom that is tucked into your shirt to catch all droplets.

 Is there a time when they don’t have to wear face coverings?